ryan-di/utu-gecko/README.md

 To deal with capacity constraints, I personally favor the LRU Cache data structure, which is both simple and effective.

-Having set up the cache servers, when our API deali with user requests, they can first try the caches and then query the database and ask the cache servers to cache the query results if necessary.
+Having set up the cache servers, when our API servers deal with user requests, they can first try the caches in cache servers and then query the database if there werer no cache hits and ask the cache servers to cache the query results if necessary.